DaviesCentreInformatics/Cross-species-enhancer-prediction/README.md

 - Convert fasta to image.
 [Seq2Img](fasta_process_DNA2Img.ipynb)
 - Convert fasta to word-vector.
 [Seq2Word-vector](fasta_process_word_vector.ipynb)

-## Model Training
-Code relating to training the models from the VISTA data can be found in these notebook.

 ## Model Permutations
 Code relating to model permutations can be found here:
 - [Permute model](clean_permutations.ipynb)